When you’re looking at Florida villas for sale with a view to buying one, questions on finance are naturally high on the agenda.

 Instead, common practice is to take a mortgage on your UK property, and be a cash buyer in Florida.

-A benefit of bringing the money from the UK is that you’ll enjoy extra leverage in terms of getting the property you want or to drive a harder bargain when negotiating on price.
-Like the UK, cash buyers are prized and can close the deal quicker.
+A benefit of bringing the money from the UK is that you’ll enjoy extra leverage in terms of getting the property you want or possibly driving a harder bargain when negotiating on price.
+As in the UK property market, cash buyers are prized because of their lack of loan dependency and their ability to close the deal more quickly.
+So bear that in mind when you’re looking at Florida villas for sale that same mindset applies to the vast majority of sellers.

 How quickly does the buying process usually take?